Zach Conine: Nevada State Treasurer

 In 2018, Conine ran a campaign to become the Nevada State Treasurer.
-He very narrowly won the general election, defeating Republican Bob Beers.
+He narrowly won the general election, defeating Republican Bob Beers.
+Conine ran for reelection in 2022 and defeated Michele Fiore, the Republican nominee, in a close race.

+Between 2019 and 2024, Conine and the Treasurer's Office returned $236 million of unclaimed property to Nevadans, more than any previous administration.
+As of 2024, over $1 billion in unclaimed property remain for the state government to return.

 Following the Robb Elementary School shooting in 2022, Conine announced that Nevada would divest itself from $89 million in investments in firearms manufacturers.

-Conine ran for reelection in 2022.
-He defeated Michele Fiore, the Republican nominee.

 Personal life

 Conine's wife, Layke, is an attorney serving as the executive director of the Nevada Cannabis Association.
 They have three children.